The award-winning novelist on the fluidity of sexuality, the intersections of art and selfishness, and her most recent book, The Woman Upstairs.

 Guernica: Your treatment of sexuality here is so interesting, it’s part of the hunger and the need…

 Claire Messud: But it’s also not very concrete.
 At the risk of sounding deterministic, I feel that’s another piece I’ve encountered that’s more common among women I’ve known than among men.
 There’s a faintly sexualized inchoate hunger that does not translate into, I want to sleep with this person, necessarily.

 It’s not that there aren’t men who are similar, but I feel as though I’ve encountered more women for whom the arousal is not necessarily directed toward a sexual act.
 I also feel that Nora’s fluidity encompasses all of them, focusing at one time on Sirena, and another on Skandar.
-I wouldn’t have written if it didn’t seem plausible to me.
+I wouldn’t have written it if it didn’t seem plausible to me.
 But we live in a funny time, a funny era, when desire, to be adult desire, has to be conceived as sexual.
 And that didn’t used to be the case.
 Sexuality is a social construction as much as anything else and I think the realities of sexuality don’t always fit into the social constructions that we have, and we live in a goal-oriented time—on all fronts.
-My editor actually asked, after Nora has her encounter with Skandar, “did she have sex with him or didn’t she?”
-And I said, it depends what you mean.
+My editor actually asked, after Nora has her encounter with Skandar, “Did she have sex with him or didn’t she?”
+And I said, It depends what you mean.
 That’s what she’s saying, and that’s the point, there’s an automatic assumption.
 In the same way that you are an artist if your picture is on the wall at a gallery in Chelsea.
 But really?
 Are we reduced to that?

 To contact Guernica or Claire Messud, please write here.